slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Arrogance is a smokescreen for insecurity."
 -- Amy Cuddy [1972]*

 Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone.
 Someone else’s strengths don’t make you look bad, being jealous and insecure does.
+People will tolerate a bit of arrogance if you are talented and still young; but once you get older, you understand that you could have attracted many more opportunities if you had had the intelligence to learn humility earlier in life.

 Entitlement comes in two forms:

 - I’m better than everybody so I deserve special treatment.
 - I’m worse than everybody so I deserve special treatment.

-Hints:

-- People will tolerate a bit of arrogance if you are talented and still young; but once you get older, you understand that you could have attracted many more opportunities if you had had the intelligence to learn humility earlier in life.

 > *"A good deed dies when it is spoken about."
 -- vox populi*